Load Restraint Guide

 You can purchase a hard copy of the Load Restraint Guide online via Canprint.

-The NTC is currently seeking feedback from the public on the revised Load Restraint Guide.
+in June 2017, the NTC sought feedback on the revised Load Restraint Guide.

 We expect ministers to consider our recommendations at their next scheduled meeting in November 2017.